dapr/go-sdk/examples/sagaexecutor/README.md

 The relevant items need to align to the names in the other yaml files for the auto-wiring to work.

-Of course one done't need to have separate Subscribers per service client, it is possible to configure the Subscription to point to whatever Subscriber is required to be run.
+Of course one doesn't need to have separate Subscribers per service client, it is possible to configure the Subscription to point to whatever Subscriber is required to be run.

 I left a line in the Subscriber app's eventHander method wich can be uncommented to flush-out any queued messages, which is useful during debugging to avoid duplicate primary key insert errors.
 ```